 Desolate Land or ‘flowing with Milk and Honey’?

-Mark Twain was particularly baffled because what he saw did not match at all what he read in the Bible, where powerful kings ruled over peoples, multitudes of people thronged around Jesus, and which was described many times in the Bible as:
+Mark Twain was particularly baffled because what he saw did not match at all what he read in the Bible, where powerful kings ruled over people, multitudes of people thronged around Jesus, and what was described many times in the Bible as:

 … a land flowing with milk and honey.Jeremiah 32:22